Drone Flight Frankfurt

 A drone is a marvel of technology, and this technology – even after years of use – can always surprise the pilot with new error messages or malfunctions.
 It is therefore advisable to know your aircraft well and to fly regularly.
 Without constant training, you quickly forget important actions, become hectic when problems occur and you risk a crash.

 Before you can take off formally, you need a fireproof name tag on the drone (including a copy of the owner and the mobile number).
-In addition, a drone insurance is required by law so that regulation is possible in the event of a claim.
-It is best to get early advice from an insurance broker about drones.
+In addition, a drone insurance (content in German) is required by law so that regulation is possible in the event of a claim.
+It is best to get early advice from an insurance broker (content in German) skilled in such questions.
 That’s important, because in some liability insurances, a drone cover is already included.
 In relevant drone forums and blogs you will find tips on the legal requirements, so we assume that you as a pilot have already completed these steps.
+If you want to publish your drone recordings on the Internet, whether they are sold or not, it is a commercial use that requires a commercial drone insurance.

 Where you basically can’t fly